-Mission: In honoring Jesus' command to love our neighbor as ourselves, St. Matthew, as a Shelter Partner with the American Red Cross, will offer portions of our parish campus as a disaster shelter in the event of a large-scale disaster.
-The St. Matthew Disaster Shelter volunteers are trained and stand ready to minister to the needs of our neighbors who would reside in our shelter.
+In honoring Jesus’ command to love our neighbor as ourselves, St. Matthew, as a shelter partner with the American Red Cross, will provide space on our parish campus as a disaster shelter in the event of a large-scale disaster.
+The St. Matthew Disaster Shelter volunteers are trained and stand ready to minister to the needs of our neighbors seeking temporary residence.

 - Complete all St. Matthew volunteer requirements including attending the Protecting God’s Children workshop.